TheAcharya/MarkerData-Website/docs/README.md

 macOS Ventura 13.6.7 or later
 Final Cut Pro 10.7.1 or later
-Runs natively on Apple silicon Macs
+Runs only on Apple silicon Macs

 ## Use Cases
 - Marker Notes Database